Academic Policies and Procedures

 Central Georgia Technical College is continuously updating and modifying instructional programs to stay abreast of the rapidly changing technologies in business and industry.
 Therefore, a curriculum may be changed while a student is enrolled in a program.
 If this should occur, the presently enrolled student will not be penalized, nor will the length of the program be extended for the student because of a curriculum change.
 However, the student will be converted to the new curriculum standards at the beginning of a new phase of training, course or semester, whichever is appropriate for the particular program.

 Students who do not maintain continuous semester enrollment will re-enter the College under the most recent curriculum for their program of study.

 Declaration of a Major

 A declaration of major is required on the Admission Application to ensure that the student's occupational goals and objectives can be met by the institution.
 Students may make a program change prior to enrollment without it counting as a program change.
-Once a student is registered, only one program change per semester is allowed.
 The student's admission status is determined by the major selected and the admission requirements for that major.

 Faculty Office Hours

 All faculty (full-time and part-time adjunct) teaching technical certificate, diploma, and degree courses have advertised hours for providing assistance to students, academic advisement, counseling, and other appropriate services.
 Students seeking access to faculty should consult their course syllabi for available office hours or check the hours posted on office and/or classroom doors.